Experiencing workplace harassment? So are many employed Floridians.

 If you’re being bullied or harassed, it’s important to have someone on your side who can get to the core of the problem and resolve the issue.
 At Wenzel Fenton Cabassa, P.A., we’ve helped protect employees from harassment and helped them feel confident and secure about their future.
 And we can do the same for you.

 Don’t let another day of harassment go by.
-Contact us today and we’ll schedule your free consultation.
+Contact us today and we’ll schedule your free case evaluation.

 guide to employment discrimination in the workplace